 How do killers select their victims?
 Because most serial killers are subconsciously addressing some psychic damage or injury inflicted by someone or something, serial killer patterns tend to repeat themselves.
 Serial killers typically kill the same types of victims again and again, seeking targets with common characteristics, whether of age, sex, or appearance.
 Here are some famous serial killers and the types of victims that they typically murdered.

-Glen Edward Rogers Earned His Nickname by Killing Redheads
+Glen Edward Rogers Earned His Nickname By Killing Redheads

 His approach was fairly simple and involved hanging out in a dive bar, buying drinks for anyone he found appealing, and then asking one of these women for a ride to his motel room or apartment.
 At the time of these murders, Rogers sported long hair and a beard and was considered very attractive by the women who agreed to the fatal error of taking him home.

 By the time these victims would be missed, Rogers would be long gone, usually in a stolen car and thousands of miles away from the scene of the crime.
-Although he claims to have killed up to seventy victims, including OJ Simpson's wife Nicole, Rogers has been credibly linked to the deaths of four women, all with red or strawberry blonde hair, many left in a water-filled bathtub.
+Although he claims to have killed up to 70 victims, including OJ Simpson's wife Nicole, Rogers has been credibly linked to the deaths of four women, all with red or strawberry blonde hair, many left in a water-filled bathtub.

-Rogers's psychological issue seems pretty basic: his mother was a redhead.
+Rogers's psychological issue seems pretty basic: His mother was a redhead.

 Despite several brushes with execution, Rogers remains on death row in Florida.

-Aileen Wuornos Murdered Male Johns Who Tried to Solicit Her
+Aileen Wuornos Murdered Male Johns Who Tried To Solicit Her

 Aileen Wuornos did not come from a very promising background.
 Her mother was 14 when she married her father, a schizophrenic child molester who hanged himself in prison.
-Aileen was pregnant in her early teens, sexually abused by her grandfather, and homeless in her early twenties.
+Aileen was pregnant in her early teens, sexually abused by her grandfather, and homeless in her early 20s.
 She survived by hitchhiking across the country and engaging in prostitution.
 In 1987, she moved in with her female girlfriend in Florida and supported them both through prostitution.

 In late 1989, Aileen began to adopt a different approach to earning a living.
 Typically, she would lure male johns and then rob and shoot them.
-During the media spectacle that documented her prosecution and execution, she stated "I killed those men, robbed them as cold as ice.
+During the media spectacle that documented her prosecution and execution, she stated, "I killed those men, robbed them as cold as ice.
 And I'd do it again, too."

 It would seem pretty clear that anger over spending many years as a prostitute was a driving factor in Wuornos's choice of victim.
 In one of the more unlikely castings in recent memory, Charlize Theron won an Academy Award for her portrayal of Wuornos in the film Monster in 2003.

-Edmund Kemper Murdered College Co-Eds Before Turning on His Mother
+Edmund Kemper Murdered College Co-Eds Before Turning On His Mother

 Unfortunately, in 1969, the hospital paroled him into the custody of his mother, Clarnell Kemper, an abusive, domineering woman.
 Edmund's father divorced this woman and said at the time, "Suicide missions in wartime and the later atomic bomb testings were nothing compared to living with [Clarnell]."